sivanadler/React-Practice-Code-Challenge-nyc-web-career-010719/README.md

 2. Full rotation!
 When the end of the line of sushi is reached, the conveyor belt should start from the beginning.
 Sushi that have already been eaten should remain eaten.
 It would be creepy if they reappeared!
 3. Anything else!

-**Note:** If at the end of the challenge you have achieved all the functionality required but the style looks off, this is okay!
+**Note:** If at the end of the challenge you have achieved all the functionality required but the style looks off, this is okay